oils-for-unix/oils/doc/ul-table.md

 </table>

-## Markdown Quirks to Be Aware Of
+## Markdown Quirks

-Here are some quirks I ran into when creating ul-tables.
+Here are some quirks I ran into when using `ul-table`.

 (1) CommonMark doesn't allow empty list items: